Language: EN

 SET @dateTimeParam = '2023-06-01 14:30:00';

 As we can see, more or less the types related to time are similar in the different programming languages.
-Some distinguish between Date and Time, although they are frequently combined into a DateTime type.
+Some distinguish between Date and Time, although they are often combined into a DateTime type.

 In addition, some languages incorporate certain functionalities natively.
-While in others we will have to rely on additional libraries and modules.
+While in others, we will have to rely on additional libraries and modules.

 But the underlying concepts are similar.
 All languages provide functions and methods to perform common operations on dates and times, such as comparing, adding, or subtracting time intervals.